 Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved. ~ Helen Keller

 Parenting requires patience, understanding, sacrifice, and discipline – all of which are difficult in the best of situations.
 Add being a single parent to the mix, and life gets downright hard.
 We must face challenges, meet deadlines, cope with stress, and try to stay positive in the process.
 How we respond can help us develop into even stronger parents and people, and our actions going forward help to promote resilience, both in ourselves, and in our children.
 It’s a win-win!

 With strength there’s hope

 So how do we find the strength to forge ahead not lose hope?
 One thing that works for me is to take life one step at a time.
-You can only control what you can control, and one of those things is YOU.
+It sounds cliché, but you really can only control what you can control, and one of those things is YOU.
 The better we take care of ourselves, the better parents we can be to our children.
 Take the time to cultivate and nourish the best YOU that you can be, and you’ll find that you can make it past most anything that comes your way!